ATLANTA — Below is an archive

 Visit the 11Alive coronavirus page for comprehensive coverage, find out what you need to know about Georgia specifically, learn more about the symptoms, and keep tabs on the cases around the world here.
 Have a question?
 Text it to us at 404-885-7600.

-We'll be breaking down the trends and relaying information from across the state of Georgia as it comes in, bringing perspective to the data and context to the trends.
+We're breaking down the trends and relaying information from across the state of Georgia as it comes in, bringing perspective to the data and context to the trends.

 State and federal officials with the Atlanta-based Centers for Disease Control and Prevention (CDC) are continually monitoring the spread of the virus.
 They are also working hand-in-hand with the World Health Organization to track the spread around the world and to stop it.

 - As of Saturday evening, there have been 1,822 deaths in Georgia, with the state's earliest reported death on March 5.
 Over the last 14 days (5/10-5/23), the average daily increase in newly reported deaths was 29.79.
 Over the previous 14-day period (4/26-5/9), the average daily increase in newly reported deaths was 34.64.